 Laurie Stelzer has served as a member of our board of directors since August 2020.
-Ms. Stelzer has served as the Chief Financial Officer of Mirati Therapeutics Inc. (Nasdaq: MRTX), a clinical-stage targeted oncology company ("Mirati"), since May 2022.
-Ms. Stelzer formerly served as Executive Vice President and Chief Financial Officer of Arena Pharmaceuticals, Inc. (acquired by Pfizer Inc. (NYSE: PFE) ("Pfizer")), a biopharmaceutical company, from March 2020 until the completion of Pfizer's acquisition in March 2022.
-She also serves on the board of directors of Surface Oncology, Inc. (Nasdaq: SURF), a clinical-stage immuno-oncology company.
-Prior to joining Arena Pharmaceuticals, Ms. Stelzer was the Chief Financial Officer at Halozyme Therapeutics, Inc. (Nasdaq: HALO), a biopharma technology platform company, from June 2015 to March 2020, where she led the Finance, Information Technology, Business Development, Project Management and Site Operations organizations, Prior to joining Halozyme Therapeutics, Ms. Stelzer held senior management roles at Shire Plc (acquired by Takeda), including Senior Vice President of Finance, Division Chief Financial Officer for the Regenerative Medicine Division and Head of Investor Relations.
+Ms. Stelzer has served as the Chief Financial Officer of ReNAgade Therapeutics, Inc., a biotechnology company, since September 2023 and previously served as the Chief Financial Officer of Mirati from May 2022 until January 2024, when Mirati was acquired by Bristol.
+Ms. Stelzer formerly served as Executive Vice President and Chief Financial Officer of Arena Pharmaceuticals, Inc. (acquired by Pfizer) from March 2020 until the completion of Pfizer's acquisition in March 2022.
+She also serves on the board of directors of Spyre Therapeutics Inc. (Nasdaq: SYRE), a biotechnology company, and served on the board of directors of Surface Oncology, Inc. (Nasdaq: SURF), a clinical-stage immunooncology company until its acquisition by Coherus BioSciences in September 2023.
+Prior to joining Arena Pharmaceuticals, Ms. Stelzer was the Chief Financial Officer at Halozyme Therapeutics, Inc. (Nasdag: HALO), a biopharma technology platform company, from June 2015 to March 2020, where she led the Finance, Information Technology, Business Development, Project Management and Site Operations organizations.
+Prior to joining Halozyme Therapeutics, Ms. Stelzer held senior management roles at Shire Plc (acquired by Takeda), including Senior Vice President of Finance, Division Chief Financial Officer for the Regenerative Medicine Division and Head of Investor Relations.
 Previously, she also worked at Amgen, Inc. (Nasdaq: AMGN), a global biopharmaceutical company, for 15 years, serving in positions of increasing responsibility in the areas of Finance, Treasury, Global Accounting and International/Emerging Markets.
 Ms. Stelzer received her B.S. in Accounting from Arizona State University and her M.B.A. from University of California, Los Angeles, Anderson School of Management.
 We believe that Ms. Stelzer is qualified to serve on our board of directors because of her extensive executive and financial experience at multiple public companies in the biopharmaceutical and biotechnology industries.